 Looking for articles and books on this topic?

-The RCN e-library which can be accessed using your membership number provides:
+The RCN Library and Heritage services can be accessed using your membership number provides:

 - e-journals – access to more than 1,000 full text journals via databases and an A-Z list, now including some psychology journals.